Farama-Foundation/PettingZoo/docs/api.md

 `seed(seed=None)`: Reseeds the environment. `reset()` must be called after `seed()`, and before `step()`.

 `render(mode='human')`: Displays a rendered frame from the environment, if supported.
-Environments may support different render modes.
+Alternate render modes in the default environments are `'rgb_array'` which returns a numpy array and is supported by all environments outside of classic, and `'ansi'` which returns the strings printed (specific to classic environments).

 `close()`: Closes the rendering window.

 ## Noteable Idioms